-How Martin Luther King Jr’s Birthday Became a Federal Holiday
+How Martin Luther King Jr.’s Birthday Became a Federal Holiday

 Although King's birthday officially became a federal holiday in 1983, it was more than a decade in the making.

-Ask nearly anyone off the street, and odds are they will know a thing or two about Martin Luther King, Jr. Born on January 15, 1929, in Atlanta, the celebrated Civil Rights leader is honored each year on the third Monday of January.
-But despite its namesake’s fame, few people know how or why Martin Luther King, Jr. Day became an official part of the American calendar.
+Ask nearly anyone off the street and odds are they will know a thing or two about Martin Luther King Jr. Born on January 15, 1929 in Atlanta, the celebrated civil rights leader is honored each year on the third Monday of January.
+But despite its namesake’s fame, few people know how or why Martin Luther King Jr. Day became an official part of the American calendar.

-Who proposed it and why?
+Who proposed Martin Luther King Jr. Day and why?

+So, why do we honor Martin Luther King Jr. on his birthday?
 After King’s assassination, many communities paid tribute to the civil rights leader by naming public buildings, streets, and other landmarks after him.
 Congress, for its part, considered creating a federal holiday in King’s name as a way to both commemorate his legacy and promote the civil rights movement that he had championed.
 Representative John Conyers, a Democrat from Michigan, introduced a bill for the holiday just four days after King was assassinated.
 At the time, however, there were several conspiracy theories surrounding Martin Luther King Jr.’s death.

-Who advocated for a holiday honoring King?
+Who advocated for a holiday honoring Martin Luther King Jr.?

 Everyone from King’s widow, Coretta Scott King, to singer Stevie Wonder joined the effort to create a holiday honoring the civil rights leader.
 Stevie Wonder funded a lobbying office and even released a song about King to raise awareness for the cause.
 Groups such as the Congressional Black Caucus and the Southern Christian Leadership Conference (SCLC) worked to gather millions of signatures on a petition for the holiday’s creation.
 Local and national campaigns quickly gained momentum, and in 1983, more than half a million people rallied at the Lincoln Memorial in favor of the holiday.

-Public support for a holiday in King’s name was overwhelming, but it was up to Congress and the U.S. President to pass legislation to make the holiday official.
+Public support for a holiday in King’s name was overwhelming, but it was up to Congress and the president to pass legislation to make the holiday official.
 Without enough lawmakers in favor of the holiday, Conyers’s bill was never brought to the floor for a vote.
 The effort stalled for more than a decade.
 But during that time, two things were happening that boosted its support: The number of African Americans elected to Congress was growing and millions of Americans were joining the effort.
 Check out the inspiring stories of ordinary people who changed history.

 When was it finally established as a federal holiday?

 In the years that followed King’s assassination, many states—including Illinois, Massachusetts, and Connecticut—passed laws to celebrate King’s birthday as a state holiday.
 Congress first voted to create a national holiday in 1979, but the legislation failed by five votes in the House.
 Following a heated debate in the Senate, the bill was finally approved by Congress and signed into law by President Ronald Reagan in 1983.
-Even then, Martin Luther King, Jr. Day was met with strong resistance from some states; it wasn’t until 2000 that all 50 states recognized King’s birthday as a federal holiday.
+Even then, Martin Luther King Jr. Day was met with strong resistance from some states; it wasn’t until 2000 that all 50 states recognized King’s birthday as a federal holiday.

-How do some people traditionally observe Martin Luther King, Jr. Day, including parades, tree planting ceremonies, and even free admission to national parks.
+How do some people traditionally observe Martin Luther King Jr. Day?

 For many Americans, the holiday is also a call to action, offering an opportunity to carry out the civil rights leader’s teachings in their day-to-day lives.
 Some people hand out pamphlets and posters about King’s teachings, while others volunteer at local nonprofits.
-You can also celebrate without leaving your couch with these thought-provoking movies to watch on Martin Luther King, Jr. Day.
+You can also celebrate without leaving your couch with these thought-provoking movies to watch on Martin Luther King Jr. Day.